JordanSpencerWu/old-website/_posts/blog/2016/2016-09-04-learning-vuejs.markdown

 > Note that attribute interpolations are disallowed in Vue.js directives and special attributes.

-> text inside the mustache tags are called __binding expressions__.
+> Text inside the mustache tags are called __binding expressions__.
 In Vue.js a binding expression consists of a single JavaScript expression optionally followed by one more filters.

-Here are some of the JavaScript Expressions available:
+Here are examples of the JavaScript Expressions:

 {% highlight html %}
   {{ "{{ number + 1 " }}}}